tobielf/SER502-Spring2017-Team10/README.md

 		C programming as the developing language
 		ANTLR helping verify the grammar rule
 		Valgrind checking memory leaks in the code
-* Runtime Environement
+* Runtime Environment

 	It will be a virtual machine, changing the storage state by executing the byte-code command in sequence.

 ##Highlights##

-Now, we are going to introduce the highlights in our project.
+Now, we are going to introduce the highlights of our project.
 One aspect is how the software has been developed, and the other aspect is what's the extra feature we implemented beyond the minimum requirement.

 ### Development strategy ###

-We divided the two weeks development time into four phases, and using Agile method with Test Driven Development:
+We divided the two weeks development time into four phases, and using the Agile method with Test Driven Development:

 ```
 Dev phases:
 Dev1: April 15(Sat)-17(Mon), layout the interfaces between components.
 Dev2: April 18(Tue)-21(Fri), implement basic data structure and simple statement.
 Dev3: April 22(Sat)-24(Mon), implement lexical analysis and complex statement.
-Dev4: April 25(Tue)-28(Mon), integrated all parts, testing and fixing bug.
+Dev4: April 25(Tue)-28(Mon), integrated all parts, testing and fixing the bug.
 ```

 All detail description of four phases can track on these issues: